Whidbey Telecom

-Whidbey Telecom (legally Whidbey Telephone Company and often called Whidbey Tel) is a private, independent telecommunications company operating on the South End of Whidbey Island in Washington State, the community of Point Roberts, Washington, and its affiliate Hat Island Telephone Company on Hat (Gedney) Island.
+Whidbey Telecom (legally Whidbey Telephone Company and often called Whidbey Tel) is a private, independent telecommunications company operating on Whidbey Island in Washington State, the community of Point Roberts, Washington, and its affiliate Hat Island Telephone Company operates on Hat (Gedney) Island.
 Whidbey Telecom has been locally owned and operated since it started business in 1908.

 History

-Whidbey Telephone was founded in 1908 by local business owners and farmers in Langley, Washington.
-They wanted to provide locally-owned telephone service to the Whidbey Island community.
-By 1902, all residents of South Whidbey had access to the Whidbey Telephone system.
+Whidbey Telephone was founded in 1908 by local business owners and farmers in Langley, Washington, spearheaded by Jacob Anthes.
+They had a desire to provide locally owned telephone service to the Whidbey Island community.
+By 1912, all residents of South Whidbey had access to the Whidbey Telephone system.
 The end of World War II saw an influx of new residents to Whidbey Island, putting a significant burden on the small phone company.

-By 1950, the company began to make major upgrades to its network but prior to this was losing money.
+The 1950s saw a lot of investment go into the infrastructure, but the burdens of growth along with limited coverage caused it to lose money.
 In 1953 local businessman David C. Henny purchased a controlling interest in Whidbey Telephone Company.
-Under his leadership, the company restructured and become profitable again.
-All while concurrently completing much-needed upgrades to the infrastructure.
-The Henny family still controls the company, today.
+He spearheaded a restructuring of the company that allowed it to become profitable, while completing the infrastructure upgrades to allow for higher reliability, and future growth.
+Over the course of the next several years, Henny purchased all outstanding shares of the company, and became the sole owner.
+His family is still responsible for the company today.

-Until 1961, Whidbey Telephone had overhead wires, and when the storms came, the lines went down due to wind, trees, and snow.
-After several winters, where more than 60% of their customers lost service, the company decided to bury its entire network.
-By 1961, 100% of its lines were buried, a first for local telephone companies.
+Whidbey Island was subject to frequent winter storms, causing the aerial phone lines to be severed frequently, causing significant numbers of customers to lose service.
+With the number of trees in the community and a desire to increase reliability and reduce maintenance costs due to windstorms and snow, the company began to bury its infrastructure, and by 1961, 100% of service lines were underground, a first for a local telephone company.
 Since then there has not been widespread service disruption due to damaged to company-owned infrastructure.

-Whidbey Telephone became the first local phone company (west of the Rocky Mountains) to provide Internet access to its customers in 1994.

-In 2000, Whidbey began providing DSL service to its customers.
-In just two years, the entire service area, including Point Roberts and Hat Island had DSL service available.
-For a few years, the company's Internet division, Whidbey.NET, even offered DSL to residents in Verizon territory on Whidbey Island and other local communities.
-Whidbey Telecom's current internet and phone service area includes all of South Whidbey Island, including Clinton, Langley, Freeland, and most of Greenbank, Washington, as well as Hat (Gendney) Island, and Pt.
-Roberts.